thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

   - execute any function at any time you specify
   - ![image](https://github.com/thwerks/NodeJS-Home-Assistant-Framework/assets/90361336/98dab905-7bfc-4c92-9fc0-792361a1feaa)
  ## Diag Web Interface
-- Look at all data in corrisponding memory space.
+- Look at all data in corresponding memory space.
   - use firefox for pretty JSON formatting
   - ![image](https://github.com/thwerks/NodeJS-Home-Assistant-Framework/assets/90361336/2739f2fe-97a5-430e-adb1-d6b73954f5e3)
 - Locations